 An impressive tiled water-catchment area was constructed, sloping towards a large underground water-storage tank.
 This tank is still in use today to collect rainwater to provide the island’s water supply.

-Having failed to interest the Italian Government, 22-year-old inventor Guglielmo Marconi brought his telegraphy system to Britain.
-He was given an introduction to William Preece, a Welshman, who was a major figure in the field and Chief Engineer of the General Post Office.
+When 22-year-old inventor, Guglielmo Marconi, brought his telegraphy system to Britain, he was introduced to William Preece, a Welshman, who was a major figure in the field and Chief Engineer of the General Post Office.
 Having successfully demonstrated his spark wireless telegraphy system on Salisbury Plain in March 1897, he came to Flat Holm, with his assistant George Kemp in May.

-Early in May 1897, Kemp and Marconi successfully transmitted the first ever wireless messages to go over the sea, from Flat Holm to Lavernock Point, witnessed amongst others by Professor Slaby, on behalf of the Kaiser.
-The morse slip, “Are you ready?” was sent on 13 May, signed by Signor Marconi and George Kemp.
+Early in May 1897, Kemp and Marconi successfully transmitted the first ever wireless signals to go over open water, between Flat Holm and Lavernock Point.
+The Morse slip, “Are you ready?” was sent on 13 May, signed by Signor Marconi and George Kemp.

 In 1883, Flat Holm became used as an isolation hospital to protect the mainland against a cholera epidemic.